johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 ### 3G

-3G in Atlanta does not work anymore.
-Maybe it's an issue with the MVNO service plan I use, tracphone.
-So iMessage doesn't work when I leave the house... that's my 1 (one) requirement of a daily driver.
+3G in Atlanta seems to be shutoff or maybe there's an issue with the MVNO service plan I use, tracphone.
+Either way, iMessage doesn't work when I leave the house... that's my 1 (one) requirement of a daily driver.

 ![no-3g-data](/blog-posts/images/iphone3gs-in-2020/no-data.PNG)

 ### Text & call forwarding

 I've gotten used to all SMS texts and calls forwarding to my laptop and iPad.
 When I'm at home, my phone is usually off somewhere but calls and texts still propagate to me via my iPad or Mac.
-I forgot this wasn't a thing pre iOS 9 and ended up missing 4 phone calls yesterday... oops.
+I forgot that feature was introduced in iOS 9 and ended up missing a couple important calls yesterday... oops.

 ![missed-calls](/blog-posts/images/iphone3gs-in-2020/notifications.PNG)